.

 They buy first and plan later.

-The most important thing you can do before buying a single device is choose your ecosystem — the platform everything will live on.
+The most important thing you can do before buying a single device is choose your ecosystem, the platform everything will live on.
+The three main options are:

 Pick one and stick to it.
 Mixing ecosystems is where things get complicated fast.